Table of Contents What are Shadow IT Benefits?What are Shadow IT...

 These questions include: Has the application gone through vetting and review with stakeholders like Legal, IT Security, Procurement, and Finance?
 Has it been budgeted for?
 Is it compliant with regulatory requirements for our business or customers?
 What kinds of protections does it feature for company or customer data?
 Who will be responsible for managing provisioning, entitlements, and licenses?
 Who owns responsibility when it comes time to renew the application?
 Where are you tracking this kind of information in an accessible and auditable way?

 When you’re working with cloud software, it’s exciting, it’s innovative, and it’s fun.
 But something not-so-exciting like governance is core to any SaaS management program you start.
-And it begins in a few different ways.
+This next piece of the SaaS Management methodology begins in a few different ways.

 The first way governance starts is by understanding who your stakeholders are and putting together a cross-functional team that cares about how software is brought into the business.

 Traditionally, that function remained the responsibility of the IT team, business application managers, enterprise architects, or software asset managers.
 But you may also need to add IT Procurement, Security, Finance, Internal Audit teams – anybody that’s involved in software needs to be a part of that cross-functional stakeholder team.

 Roll out software policies that address modern software